rozek/node-red-flow-llama/README.md

 Afterwards, rename the file `ggml-model-q4_0.bin` to `ggml-llama-7b-q4.bin` and move (or copy) it into the same subfolder `ai` where you already placed the `llama` executable.

-### Importing the Function Node ###
+### Importing the Nodes ###

 Finally, open the Flow Editor of your Node-RED server and import the contents of [LLaMA-Function.json](./LLaMA-Function.json).
 After deploying your changes, you are ready to run LLaMA inferences directly from within Node-RED.

+Additionally, you may also import the contents of [LLaMA-Tokenization.json](./LLaMA-Tokenization.json) if you want to tokenize prompts, or of [LLaMA-Embeddings.json](./LLaMA-Embeddings.json) if you want to calculate embeddings for a given text.

 ## Usage ##

-The prompt itself and any inference parameters have to be passed as properties of the msg object.
-The prompt is expected in `msg.payload` and will later be replaced by the result of the inference.
+All function nodes expect their parameters as properties of the msg object.
+The prompt itself (or the input text to tokenize or calculate embeddings from) is expected in `msg.payload` and will later be replaced by the function result.

-The following properties are supported:
+All properties (except prompt or input text) are optional.
+If given, they should be strings (even if they contain numbers), this makes it simpler to extract them from an HTTP request.

+### Inference Node ###

+Inference supports the following properties:

 * `payload` - this is the actual prompt
 * `seed` - seed value for the internal pseudo random number generator (integer, default: -1, use random seed for <= 0)